SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

 require a choice of dt.
 This is left to the reader to try.)

 !!! note
-    This can take awhile to solve!
+    This can take a while to solve!
 An explicit Runge-Kutta algorithm isn't necessarily great here, though to use a stiff solver on a problem of this size requires once again smartly choosing sparse linear solvers.
-The high order adaptive method is pretty much necessary though since something like Euler-Maruyama is simply not stable enough to solve this at a reasonable dt.
+The high order adaptive method is pretty much necessary though, since something like Euler-Maruyama is simply not stable enough to solve this at a reasonable dt.
 Also, the current algorithms are not so great at handling this problem.
     Good thing there's a publication coming along with some new stuff...